Azure-Samples/ms-identity-ca-auth-context/README.md

 ## Overview

-This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Azure AD.
+This code sample uses the Conditional Access Auth Context to demand a higher bar of authentication for certain high-privileged operations in a Web API.

 ## Scenario